sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 - produces outputs in the format of [SymPy mathematical Sets](https://docs.sympy.org/dev/modules/sets.html?highlight=sets#module-sympy.sets.sets) rather than [Python sets](https://docs.python.org/3/library/stdtypes.html#set)
 - can return infinitely many solutions
 - clearly separates the complex and real domains
-- the solution set can be more difficult to parse programatically (trig function as example)
+- the solution set can be more difficult to parse programmatically (trig function as example)

 ```
 >>> from sympy import solveset
->>> from sympy.abc import x
+>>> from sympy.abc import x, y
->>> solveset(x**2 - 4)
+>>> solveset(x**2 - y, x)
-FiniteSet(-2, 2)
+FiniteSet(sqrt(y), -sqrt(y))
 ```

 *Discuss domain argument--e.g. complex or real numbers: domain=reals*

-## Not all equations can be solved algebraically
+## Not all equations can be solved

+### Equations with no solution

-Some equations have no algebraic solution, in which case SymPy may return an empty set:
+Some equations have no solution, in which case SymPy may return an empty set.
+For example, the following equation reduces to -7 = 2, which has no solution because no value of $x$ will make it true:

 ```
 >>> from sympy import solve, Eq